thinkinglabs/thinkinglabs.github.io/_posts/2024-01-06-on-the-evilness-of-feature-branching-where-is-the-evilness.md

 ---

+*Update Jan 22nd, 2024: Mention the need for refactoring skills.*

+---

 Interestingly, the evilness is not so much [the problems]({% post_url 2022-05-30-on-the-evilness-of-feature-branching-the-problems %}) that are introduced by the practice of feature branching.
 No, in all honesty, it is not that.
 It is exceedingly subtle.
 It makes it even more pernicious for teams and organisations that use feature branches.
 Consequentially, it becomes pretty grinding for organisations to get away with feature branches.

 To tell the truth, the evilness lies surprisingly behind the use of feature branches.